Skip to main content

 Common Relocation Mistakes

 Desert to forest is a significant visual and lifestyle change.
 Spend time in Atlanta's tree-covered neighborhoods before committing.
-Some Phoenix buyers are initially overwhelmed by the green; most love it after adjustment.
+Some Phoenix buyers are initially struck by how much green there is; most love it after adjustment.

 Expecting Phoenix's New Construction Dominance